Farm fences come in many types and styles, each with its own price tag.

-No-climb farm fencing, also called field fence, diamond weave fence or woven wire fence, costs between $1.40 and $1.90 per linear foot to install.
+No-climb farm fencing, diamond weave or woven wire fence, costs between $1.40 and $1.90 per linear foot to install.
 This cost is for materials alone and can vary depending on the size of the structure.
 No-climb fencing is ideal for larger animals like horses because it has small openings.
-This fencing is suitable for even landscape, and it requires regular tightening to maintain its functionality.
+This fencing is suitable for even landscapes and requires regular tightening to maintain its functionality.

 Livestock ranch fences (best choice)

 The livestock fence you install will depend on the kind of livestock you have and your budget.
 Below are different types of livestock fencing and their costs.